Cited In Many Operations, Russia's GRU Is Suspected In Afghan Bounty Case

 "I would like to say officially that these allegations, distributed by the media, are downright lies.
 No concrete evidence has been presented," Russia's ambassador to the U.S., Anatoly Antonov, said this week in an online forum with the Center for the National Interest.

-Other Russian officials have argued that Moscow would have little incentive to establish such a program, and run the risk of getting caught, at a time when President Trump and many in the U.S. are looking to pull American troops out.
+Other Russian officials have argued that Moscow would have little incentive to establish such a program and run the risk of getting caught, at a time when President Trump and many in the U.S. are looking to pull American troops out.

 Declining U.S casualties